 The El Acebuche Iberian Lynx Breeding Center, in the Doñana National Park has registered four litters with 11 cubs born this 2021 breeding season which has now finished.
 This is double compared to last year even though of the 7 pairs at the centre only 4 females gave birth.
 The eleven cubs are in perfect health though there is one that is being hand reared as the mother showed no interest in caring for it.

-Of the Iberian lynx born in captivity in 2020, 27 individuals will be released into the wild in 2021.
+Of the Iberian lynx born in captivity in 2020, 27 Iberian lynx to be released in 2021.

 Six have already been released with two in the Guadiana Valley Natural Park (Alentejo, Portugal) and another four in the reintroduction areas of Castilla La Mancha (two in Polán,Toledo and two in Torre Juan Abad, Ciudad Real.